About NEM

 NEM and REK

-NEM is an advisory and coordinating body for the seven regional committees for medical and health research ethics (REK).
-In addition, NEM is the appeal body for projects handled by REK.
+NEM is an advisory and coordinating body for the seven regional committees for medical and health research ethics (REK) and for the two committees evaluating clinical trials of medicinal products and medical devices (REK KULMU).
+In addition, NEM is the appellate body for project applications handled by REK and REK KULMU.

 REK must pre-approve the following:

-The regional committees consider all research projects within their field, while NEM consider more fundamental questions.
-Most of NEM's statements since 1997 are available online (mainly in Norwegian).
+The regional committees consider all research projects within their field, while NEM only resolves appeals.
+As part of this process, NEM often addresses complex research ethics questions in its written decisions and sets precedent accordingly.
+Most of NEM's rulings since 1997 are available online (mainly in Norwegian).
 Cooperation between NEM and the regional committees is ensured by meetings between the chair and the secretary from all the committees twice a year.

-In addition, all committee members from both NEM and the regional committees will meet for a two-day meeting, the Storfelles-meeting, in the autumn for professional replenishment and discussion.
+In addition, all committee members from both NEM and the regional committees meet for a two-day conference, the Storfelles-meeting, in the autumn for professional replenishment and discussion.

-In addition to statements, reports and guidelines, the committee also organizes open debate meetings on various research ethics topics.
+In addition to publishing decisions, statements, reports and guidelines, the committee may organizes open debate meetings on various research ethics topics.